For those holiday makers and residents that enjoy a spot of sea fishing, here’s our guide to shore fishing in Lanzarote.

 Puerto del Carmen – off the rocks behind the tourist information office (C/ Anzuelo) and the small beach Playa del Barranquillo near Hotel Antonio.

-Suggestions for success so far have been bread flake, raw chicken, live bait, squid, crab, bacon, prawn.
+Suggestions for success so far have been bread flake, raw chicken, squid, crab, bacon, prawn.

 Fishermen have been swept off the rocks or slipped into the sea in Lanzarote, please don’t risk your safety when fishing in Lanzarote.